If you’re considering a trip to Bonita Springs, Florida, you might be wondering what there is to do down there.

 - Wildlife Watching (Dolphins & Manatees)

 Keep reading for more fun facts about Bonita Springs and the many awesome attractions there!

 Bonita springs is on the Southwest coast of Florida, below Ft.
 Myers and above Naples.

-The aerial view, which you can get a really good look at through this video, gives you an idea of just how gorgeous this area of Florida is.
+The aerial view gives you an idea of just how gorgeous this area of Florida is.